dullroar/ten-steps-to-linux-survival/README.md

 Open Your Shell and Interact
 ----------------------------

-The actual "command prompt" is when you bring up a shell in an "interactive session" in a terminal window.
+The actual "command prompt" is when you run a shell in an "interactive session" in a terminal window.
 This might be from logging into the console of a Linux VM, or starting a terminal window in a X window manager like GNOME or KDE, or `ssh`'ing into an interactive session of a remote machine, or even running a Cygwin command prompt under Windows.

 Command prompts allow you to work in a so-called "REPL" environment (Read, Evaluate, Print, Loop).
 You can run a series of commands once, or keep refining a command or commands until you get them working the way you want, then transfer their sequence to a script file to capture it.

-Real shell wizards can often show off their magic in an incredible one-liner typed from memory with lots of obscure commands piped together and invoked with cryptic options.
+Real wizards at using the shell can often show off their magic with an incredible one-liner typed rom memory with lots of obscure commands piped together and invoked with cryptic options.

 I am not a real shell wizard.
 See [chapter 9](#how-do-you-know-what-you-dont-know-man) for how you can fake it like I do.